Carried Interest: Everything You Need to Know

 Carry is also figured by the equity in the fund.
 Interest is based on limited partners' capital contributions.
 Twenty percent of this becomes allocated to carry.

 - Can you receive carried interest before the sale of the venture capital fund?

 In most cases, general partners can take profits from early success in the fund.
 However, if the fund fails and becomes unprofitable, the partner must pay the money back.
-This is referred to as "claw back."
+This is referred to as "clawback."
 Carry can also be put in escrow accounts until the sale of the fund.

 - What amount of carried interest is usually paid to general partners?

 Traditionally, carried interest totals 20 to 25 percent of the profits.
 This total is large compared to the management fee.
-It represents a majority of a general partner's income.
+It represents the majority of a general partner's income.
 Carried interest is also vested over the life of the fund to ensure constant fund management.
-Some venture capital managers also get compensation through the Two and Twenty principle.
+Some venture capital managers also get compensation through the Two and Twenty principles.
 This states that they get a 2 percent management fee and 20 percent of profits.

 - Is carried interest guaranteed?

 Venture capital funds do not guarantee carried interest.
 Only the management fee is covered.

 Carried interest is taxed on the capital gains rate.
 This is between 15 percent and 20 percent with a 3.8 percent investment tax.
 Supporters claim this is how most entrepreneurs are taxed and argue that it mitigates double taxation.
 Critics want the amount to be taxed as ordinary income and see the status quo as unfair.
 Despite several attempts to change the tax code, carried interest tax remains the same as it has been for 50 years.

 Unfortunately, general partners don't keep all of their carried interest.
 It's divided among retired general partners, minority shareholders, or a parent company.